manuelbua/gitver/README.md

         cleanall            Resets all the NEXT custom strings for thisrepository.
                             Usage of the "-NEXT" suffix is restored.

-The script expects the tags in your repository to be used to describe version information in the format ```vX.Y.Z```, so expect your repo tags to be used this way.
+The tool expects the tags in your repository to get used to describe version information in the format `vX.Y.Z`, so you should take that into account and use them to properly mark a release version in your repository.

-Currently, if no tags in this format are found, an error message will ask you to create one.
+If no tags in this format are found *gitver* will not run.

 So, let's create a brand new repository at `/tmp/test` to test this tool on: we are going to look at *gitver* features step-by-step.